-The center has developed and successfully tested four major offerings for organizations: leadership challenge workshop, developing high performance teams, leading innovative organizations, and strategizing workshop.
-Each of these provides specific, measurable benefits to corporations.
+The center has four major offerings for organizations: leadership challenge workshop, developing high performance teams, leading innovative organizations, and strategizing workshop.
 Depending on your organization’s needs, these can be one day or as long as two full days.
 In certain cases, pre-workshop research time may be needed by the center faculty to better assess your situation, which can be arranged if appropriate.

 Leading Innovative Organizations

 Utilizing UT Dallas’s groundbreaking brain research, LIO establishes thinking patterns for executives which, when applied, help foster creativity and innovation, providing distinct competitive advantage.

 Today’s fast-paced business needs the best performance from its teams.
 We help your business by engaging your managers in activities and learning that improve team building and management skills.
 Unlike other team training programs, we lay the foundation for training on tested organizational science concepts.

 C-level executives who desire a better understanding of strategic frameworks and how to apply the right ones to their group or organization will find SW most helpful.
 We do not believe in a one-size-fits-all approach, and will help you, with our experience, to select strategies for the most leverage and results.

 We offer three sets of courses to students to develop their knowledge and skills:

 - Undergraduate Course: Transformational Leadership, Ethics, and Social Responsibility in Practice.
 This is a fundamental, hands-on course to build students’ understanding of organizational change and how transformational leaders envision and implement change that creates sustainable institutions and productive societies.
 This course uses both Eastern and Western moral philosophical traditions and leadership concepts from many cultures.
 Students also work in teams on real projects, typically in the DFW area, primarily with nonprofit organizations and present project reports towards the end of the semester.